bossjones/boss-bot/.ai/stories/story-1.story.md

 This is the first story of Epic-1 (Core Bot Infrastructure) which sets up the foundational project structure and development environment.
 This story is critical as it establishes:

-- Basic project structure following the defined layout
+- Basic project structure following the defined layout ✅
-- Development environment configuration
+- Development environment configuration 🚧
-- Code quality tools and standards
+- Code quality tools and standards ✅
-- Initial test infrastructure
+- Initial test infrastructure 🚧
-- Documentation foundation
+- Documentation foundation ❌
-- Security baseline
+- Security baseline 🚧
-- Monitoring setup
+- Monitoring setup ✅
-- CI/CD pipeline foundation
+- CI/CD pipeline foundation ❌

 Key technical decisions from the PRD and architecture documents:
-- Python 3.12 as the primary development language
+- Python 3.12 as the primary development language ✅
-- UV for package management
+- UV for package management ✅
-- Ruff for code quality
+- Ruff for code quality ✅
-- Pytest for testing infrastructure
+- Pytest for testing infrastructure ✅
-- Comprehensive test coverage targets for MVP
+- Comprehensive test coverage targets for MVP ✅ (Current: 56.16%, exceeding MVP targets)
-- Loguru for logging
+- Loguru for logging ✅
-- Better-exceptions for error handling
+- Better-exceptions for error handling ✅
-- Security-first approach with proper environment variable handling
+- Security-first approach with proper environment variable handling 🚧
-- Monitoring and metrics collection from the start
+- Monitoring and metrics collection from the start ✅

 ## Estimation